colemar/capev2install/README.md

-# Capev2 Sandbox Installation Part 2 - Up and Running with the Basics
+# Capev2 Sandbox Installation Part 2 - Configuring and Running CAPE

 At this point you should have a server running Ubuntu 22.04 with CAPE and KVM installed on it.
 Within KVM you should have a VM (or VMs) with a snapshot taken after configuring the machine; this is the CAPE agent.